DhruvJ22/DhruvJ22.github.io/_pages/grad_research.md

     <iframe id="igraph" scrolling="no" style="border:none;" seamless="seamless" src="https://dhruvj22.github.io/Astrodynamics_Research//misc/EM_L2qHalo_L1qHalo_JC_3_13_heteroclinc2tramsfers.html" height="550" width="100%"></iframe>
 </figure>

-## 3. Transfers between QPOs and Periodic Orbits
+## 3. Transfers between Periodic Orbits, informed by QPOs

 The existence and method to compute QPOs have been known since the 1980's and they have been leveraged in a previous [NASA mission](https://solarsystem.nasa.gov/missions/artemis/in-depth/).
 However, it is only recently that engineers have developed algorithms to compute QPOs and their manfiolds of desired characteristics to enable the use of QPOs directly for mission design.
 My work builds on these developments and purposes a few improvements to the cutting-edge algorithms to more efficiently compute transfer trajectories between periodic orbits with different stability characterisitcs.